AbbasElHachem/droughts/README.md

 # drought
-calculate SPI, SPEI, modified SPI
+Python code to calculate SPI, SPEI and modified SPI.
+Also calculate the PET and other needed variables.
+Some examples are given.